The UK’s digital skills deficit - A silver lining for 2020?

-As we move into the next decade, #talent will underpin the UK’s efforts to maintain its position as a world-leader in innovation #LoveToLearn
+As we move into the next decade, talent will underpin the UK’s efforts to maintain its position as a world-leader in innovation

-The UK’s #AI industry is set to grow exponentially over the next few years, contributing £232 billion to the economy by 2030.
+The UK’s AI industry is set to grow exponentially over the next few years, contributing £232 billion to the economy by 2030.

 But even with the country poised to become the innovation centre of Europe, progress is hindered by the ongoing skills crisis.